Tennis-New mum Azarenka dashes Briton's Wimbledon dreams

-LONDON, July 7 New mother Victoria Azarenka reached the last 16 of Wimbledon on Friday with a nerve-jangling 3-6 6-1 6-4 win over home favourite Heather Watson.
+LONDON, July 7 (Reuters) - New mother Victoria Azarenka reached the last 16 of Wimbledon on Friday with a nerve-jangling 3-6 6-1 6-4 win over home favourite Heather Watson.

 Azarenka, the former world number one, who is returning to tennis after the birth of her son in December, was stung into action after Watson had ridden a patriotic wave to the first set.